ivan386/Shareaza/setup/scripts/readme.txt

 Compile procedure for Shareaza:
 1)	Place Shareaza.exe in \setup\builds\
 2)	Place skin.exe in \setup\builds\
+3)	Place Shareaza.pdb in \setup\builds\ only for the debug builds of Shareaza
-3)	Compile repair.iss
+4)	Compile repair.iss
-4)	Compile main.iss
+5)	Compile main.iss

 Compile procedure for TorrentAid:
 1)	Place TorrentWizard.exe in \setup\builds\